nearit/Android-UI-Bindings/README.md

 ![NearIT-UI permissions request demo on Android](demo_invisible.gif)

-In order to kick this flow off, without UI you should chain `invisibleLayoutMode()`
+In order to start the permission flow without UI, you should chain `invisibleLayoutMode()` in the builder.

 ```java
  startActivityForResult(